 The real trouble is that clickbait is often more than just a simple insult to

 our intelligence - it can lead to real trouble like malware and scams that can

-lead to identity theft or monetary loses.
+lead to identity theft or monetary loss.
 Often times clicking on a seemingly

 harmless article will lead you to nothing more than a useless pop-up for a fake

-video player or a fake survey, no article in sight.
+video player or a fake survey, with no article in sight.
 But if you click the link

 and download the player or fill in the survey, you'll wind up with a PC full of

 malware and viruses.

 Be cautious: Approach sharing and opening posts from friends as cautiously as